Weather in Iceland in March Travel Guide

 To see the Northern Lights, the sky needs to be dark, clear, and have the right amount of solar activity.
 There are two things to check before heading for an aurora hunt - the aurora forecast and the cloud coverage forecast.
 Use online resources like Iceland's Meteorological Office website for real-time updates.

-We highly recommend booking one of our tours, as our experienced guides keep an eye on the forecasts and ensure that your chances of seeing this wonder are maximized.
+We highly recommend reservation one of our tours, as our experienced guides keep an eye on the forecasts and ensure that your chances of seeing this wonder are maximized.
 They can take you to hard-to-reach places you may not know about, maximizing your chances of seeing the Aurora Borealis.

 Kirkjufell-Northern-Lights-Iceland